-I’m always asked to share this recipe, and people are often surprised to see how similar the ingredients are to their own recipe.
+I’m always asked to share my aunt Nan’s Classic Mustard Potato Salad, and people are often surprised to see how similar the ingredients are to their own recipe.

 While the ingredients may be similar to other posted recipes, the technique is the key to this outstanding potato salad.